Referring Children for Mental Health Services and the Coordinated Services Action Team (CSAT)

 ER SCSW Responsibilities for Newly Detained and Non-Detained Children Under Court Ordered FM, VFM, or VFR

-MAT+SLS Responsibilities for Newly Detained and Non-Detained Children Under Court Ordered FM, VFM, or VFR
+CSAT CSA Responsibilities for Newly Detained and Non-Detained Children Under Court Ordered FM, VFM, or VFR

-Continuing Services CSW Responsibilities for Newly Detained and Non-Detained Children Under Court Ordered FM, VFM, or VFR
+Continuing Services CSW Responsibilities for Re-Referrals Under Court Ordered FR, FM, VFM, or VFR

 • When a behavioral indicator is identified.

-3. Complete the MHR/CANS and upload the appropriate consent for children involved in inter-county transfers into Los Angeles County at the time of case assignment, unless the child is receiving mental health services at the time and has received them in the past sixty (60) days.
+3. Complete the MHR and upload the appropriate consent for children involved in inter-county transfers into Los Angeles County at the time of case assignment, unless the child is receiving mental health services at the time and has received them in the past sixty (60) days.

 5. Respond to requests for additional information from members of the CSAT within two (2) business days.